 When setting up home together, it is important to consider what financial contributions you each intend to make and what may happen if your relationship ends.
-The law is complex, as unmarried partners have no legal status, so getting early advice is essential, particularly if you are buying a house together and you are contributing different amounts towards the purchase.
+The law is complex, as unmarried partners have no legal status, so getting advice is essential, particularly if you are buying a house together and you are contributing different amounts towards the purchase.

 A cohabitation agreement can avoid lengthy and expensive litigation if the relationship does not last.
 It will set out how a home is to be held, what financial contributions are to be made during the relationship and how assets should be divided if the relationship comes to an end.